-Foundation 2’s Independent Living Services provide supportive services for homeless and runaway youth (ages 16-21) located in the Cedar Rapids area.
-Services include transitional living support (housing is not available at this time), Iowa aftercare services, Achieving Maximum Potential (AMP), the Life Skills Accountability program and Youth Transition Decision Making.
+Foundation 2’s Independent Living Services provide supportive services for youth (ages 17-21) located in the Cedar Rapids area.
+Services include Iowa aftercare services, Achieving Maximum Potential (AMP), the Life Skills Accountability program and Youth Transition Decision Making.

 How Can We Help?

 Who Is Eligible?

-Independent Living Program and Transitional Living support serve homeless youth ages 16-21
+Independent Living Program serves eligible youth ages 17-21

 Iowa aftercare serves youth who have reached the maximum age to receive formal child welfare services